yclas/guides/docs/Security-how-to-set-up-recaptcha-on-your-site.md

 # How does it work with Yclas?

-Yclas 2.3.0 version and those that come after have made it seemingly easy to integrate this service.
-With the code already built into the software, all our users have to do is get a reCAPTCHA Site Key and a reCAPTCHA Secret Key.
+With the code already built into the software, all of our users have to get a reCAPTCHA Site Key and a reCAPTCHA Secret Key.

+You can get both from  [Google here for free](https://www.google.com/recaptcha)  when you register your site;Please use v2 of recaptcha keys.
 **TIP**: Make sure that you log into Gmail or any other Google product, with the email account that you want to associate these keys with – before getting them.

-You can get both from  [Google here for free](https://www.google.com/recaptcha)  when you register your site;Please use v2 of recaptcha keys.

 # Add reCAPTCHA to your website

-So you’ve registered your site with Google and now you want to see it in action, just follow these simple instructions:
+So you’ve registered your site with Google and now you want to activate it, just follow these simple instructions:

 1. Go to your  **website**.
 2. Login to the  **Admin Panel**.